BrandonTheHamm/FastFind/README.md

 * ```FastFindSublime_before_context```: Number of lines of context before hit
 * ```FastFindSublime_after_context```: Number of lines of context after hit
 * ```FastFindSublime_display_outline```: Draw outline around search keywords
+## Adding new search location
+To streamline your searches, you can add multiple search location paths.
+This is especially useful for large projects.
+For example, instead of searching entire projects root folder, you can just search under a specific folder.
+To added a new search location, follow the steps below:
+* Right click and select ```Fast Find > Add new search location```
+* This will open the context menu JSON file specific to Fast Find
+* Follow the comments in the JSON file to add more search locations
+* You can also update the sample seach location provided with the default file to suit your needs
+* Folder path is relative to project files root location

 ## RipGrep
 RipGrep executable and project details can be found at https://github.com/BurntSushi/ripgrep